gramineproject/graphene/Documentation/devel/coding-style.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Variable and function names should be sane and easy to understand (example:
    ``nofpts`` is bad, ``points_cnt`` is ok).
-The names ``i``, ``j``, ``k`` etc. should be limited to integers used as indexes to arrays.
+The names ``i``, ``j``, ``k`` etc. should be limited to integers used as array indexes.

 #.
 All non-static function interfaces should be documented in comments
    (especially pointer ownerships).
 Same for public macros.